[Feature] Paradox: Nordics' privileged youth feel miserable

 "Young people are around the clock mirroring themselves in role models and many are feeling pressured to live up to certain ideals.
 It contributes to stress and adds pressure on people to perform and often beyond ability", the Danish minister said.

-Despite having very generous provisions for parental leave, the Nordic countries are moving towards a China-like situation with the 2019 figures showing birth rates at historic-low levels in three Nordic countries, Iceland, Norway and Finland.
+Despite having very generous provisions for parental leave, the Nordic countries are moving towards a China-like situation with the latest figures showing birth rates at historic-low levels in three Nordic countries, Iceland, Norway and Finland.

 Only the Faroe Islands have enough children born to sustain the existing population.